libretime/libretime/docs/manual/media-folders/index.md

 Airtime's media library is inside the */srv/airtime/stor/* folder on your server, by default.
+# This functionality is not currently supported by LibreTime 3.x
+See [Libretime-import](../libretime-import) for an alternative filesystem based import service developed for LibreTime

 In **Media folders** on the **System** menu, you can change this default location, or add extra folders to be watched by Airtime.

 ![](static/Screenshot399-Manage_media_folders.png)